 1099 income can take a number of forms, but you are required to report all those sources of income to the Internal Revenue Service.
 For example, if you do ongoing graphic design work for a small business on a freelance basis and earn more than $600 per year, the small business is likely going to need to report those payments to the IRS and then issue you a Form 1099-NEC.

 If you receive interest from your bank or credit union, you can expect a 1099-INT form in the mail.
-You should receive a 1099-DIV form if you receive dividend income, or a 1099-MISC form if you receive compensation as an independent contractor or self-employed individual.
-Depending on the amount of 1099 income you could owe additional taxes to the IRS.
+You should receive a 1099-DIV form if you receive dividend income, or a 1099-NEC form if you receive compensation as an independent contractor or self-employed individual.
+Depending on the amount of 1099 income, you could owe additional taxes to the IRS.

 If you derive part of your income from sources reported on a 1099 form, do advance tax planning to determine how that extra income will impact your taxes.
 If you normally get a large tax refund, you might still get a refund even if you have a fair amount of 1099 income.
 If your refund is typically a small one, that 1099 income might be enough to throw you into a situation where you owe additional taxes to the IRS.

-If your advance tax planning reveals that you might owe additional money to the government instead of receiving your usual refund, preserve your tax refund by filling out and filing a new W-4 with your employer.
+If your advance tax planning reveals that you might owe additional money to the government instead of receiving your usual refund, preserve your tax refund by filling out and filing a new Form W-4 with your employer.
 You can request a new W-4 from your company's human resources department whenever you want, and you can use that form to request that additional taxes be withheld from your paycheck.

 Adjusting your tax withholding with a new W-4 can help you balance out what you owe and ensure that you get a tax refund, even with the additional 1099 income.